 Reveal the Beautiful Smile that You Already Have

 The fact of the matter is that you’ve already one.
-By reading articles like this you are showing that you believe in yourself and are trying to make improvements in your life.
+By reading articles like this you are showing that you believe in yourself.
+And you are trying to make improvements in your life.
 If you made it this far in the article, you are nearly an expert in understanding how to fix a gummy smile.

-The point I want to leave you with is, everyone can make an improvement at something in their life.
-If you have been bothered by what you feel is a gummy smile, you should know that there are options to improve your confidence in your smile and be the best version of yourself.
+The point I want to leave you with is this: Everyone can make an improvement at something in their life.
+If you have been bothered by what you feel is a gummy smile, you should know that there are options available.
+You’re able to not only improve your confidence in your smile but also be the best version of yourself.